lbaitemple/aws-robomaker-jetbot-ros/README.md

     sudo ./install_deps.sh
     ```
-    Use the following command to checek if  ros-cross-compile:armhf instancee is installed
+    Use the following command to checek if  jetbot-ros instance is installed
     ```
     sudo docker image list
     ```